ShaharPrishMSFT/Zod/README.md

 ### Agent Instructions
 1. First, determine your current working directory
 2. If in a worktree:
-   - Identify the corresponding .custom folder
+   - Identify the corresponding personality folder in ./personalities
    - Load and adhere to the personality defined in that folder's readme.md
    - Update the readme.md and folder structure as you learn and evolve
 3. If in main repository: